The Portland Remodel ReviewAn editorial resource for Portland homeowners

 Can you remodel a small or older Portland bathroom?

 Yes.
-Many Portland homes have compact original baths.
-Reworking the layout, adding a wet-room shower, or borrowing space from an adjacent closet can transform a small bathroom without an addition.
+Plenty of Portland homes have compact original baths.
+Reworking the layout, adding a wet-room shower, or borrowing space from an adjacent closet can rework a small bathroom without an addition.

 Planning a Portland bathroom remodel?